dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 one or more constructor declarations.

-*In other words, if the static extension ignores the type parameters of the on-class then it can only contain `static` members.
-Note that if the on-class is non-generic then `C` is not a raw type, and the static extension can contain constructors.*
+*In other words, if the static extension ignores the type parameters of the on-declaration then it can only contain `static` members.
+Note that if the on-declaration is non-generic then `C` is not a raw type, and the static extension can contain constructors.*

 A compile-time error occurs if a static extension has an on-clause of the